-Are you looking for unbiased, up-to-date information about Atrial Fibrillation from someone not associated with a specific treatment or device manufacturer, pharmaceutical company, HMO, or with your medical insurance provider?
+Are you looking for unbiased, up-to-date information about Atrial Fibrillation?
+From someone not associated with a specific treatment or device manufacturer, pharmaceutical company, HMO, or medical insurance provider?

-- Are you looking for hope and support from other A-Fib patients who are now A-Fib free?
+♥ Are you looking for hope and support from A-Fib patients who are now A-Fib free?

-A-Fib.com is for the non-medical reader and is written from a patient’s point of view.
-The author is not a medical doctor (MD).
-[The author has first-hand experience with A-Fib and was cured in April, 1998, with a procedure called Pulmonary Vein Ablation.]
+Written by a former A-Fib patient, A-Fib.com is for the non-medical reader and is written from a patient’s point of view.
+The author, Steve Ryan, is not a medical doctor but has first-hand experience with A-Fib and was cured in April, 1998, with a procedure called Pulmonary Vein Ablation.

 We try as much as possible to translate medical terms and scientific research into everyday language.
 All information is timely and based on current research, medical studies, and best practices.
 All reference sources are cited in footnotes and listed in the Bibliography.